 Becoming a licensed psychologist in Hawaii takes about 10 years, though this can vary based on the requirements of the programs you attend and other factors.
 To become licensed, you will need to obtain a doctoral degree in psychology as well as a year of postdoctoral experience.

 What degree do I need to be a licensed psychologist in Hawaii?

 To earn a license to practice psychology in Hawaii, you must earn a PhD or PsyD degree in clinical, counseling, or school psychology (or a combined program in these areas).
 You must also earn your degree from an APA-accredited program or one that has equivalent training.

 How much do psychologists in Hawaii make?

-The average salary for a psychologist in Hawaii (excluding postsecondary psychology teachers) is $93,625.1 The amount of money a psychologist can make is based on a number of factors, including their location within the state and their specialty.
+The average salary for a psychologist in Hawaii (excluding postsecondary psychology teachers) was $102,550 as of May 2021.1 The amount of money a psychologist can make is based on a number of factors, including their location within the state and their specialty.

 1. Bureau of Labor Statistics, Occupational Employment Statistics, May 2021 State Occupational Employment and Wage Estimates, Hawaii: https://www.bls.gov/oes/current/oes_hi.htm